alpha-omega-corp/bunapp-api/README.md

 The `app` directory contains the code responsible for creating an `app *App` instance.

-1. Create a directory from the root of this project.
+1. Create a directory `example` inside `github.com/alpha-omega-corp/bunapp-api`

-2. Inside it create a file named `init.go` with the following content:
+2. From `example` create a `init.go` file with the following code:

 ```go
 package example